reasn/getaura.io/readme.md

 * Nobody can trace or monitor you without being within 100m range

-Made with 💚️ in Hamburg St. Pauli
+Made with 💚️ in Hamburg St. Pauli.